RedeemedSpoon/PalettePioneer/README.md

 ## Limitations

--  **Performance Issues on Limited Resources:** The KMeans clustering algorithm employed for color extraction can be computationally intensive, especially on machines with limited resources like a 512MB RAM machine.
+-  **Performance Issues on Limited Resources:** The KMeans clustering algorithm employed for color extraction can be computationally intensive, especially on server with 512MB RAM.
 This might result in slower processing times or potential timeouts.

 ## How to Use